 Adding Custom Cricut Iron-Ons

-The iron-on design is typography based, making it a very easy DIY design for crafting with Cricut or similar machines.
+The iron-on design is typography based, making it a very easy DIY design for crafting with Cricut (affiliate link) or similar machines.
 The paw print is one of my own graphics, but paws are readily available as either freebies from your machine clip art or online.
-See our archives for examples of creating Cricut designs and applying them to DIY dog bandanas, like our DIY custom Valentine’s Day dog bandanas.
+See our archives for how-to examples of creating Cricut designs and applying them to DIY dog bandanas, like our DIY custom Valentine’s Day dog bandanas.
 You can also explore our archives for other Cricut pet crafts and design ideas.

 Dressed and Ready for Tricks and Treats!